akdk7/mybookmarks/README.md

 - All state is stored in `localStorage` under the `links` key.
 Use the built-in backup/restore dialogs for safer migrations.
 - The favicon rules dialog supports JSON import/export, letting you version-control shared rule sets.
 - Snapshots and duplicate reports are available from the toolbar for quick diagnostics.
+- The toolbar includes a storage usage indicator; regular full exports are recommended for backup and migration.

 ## Security Options